mobiusfund/investing/README.md

 One machine can run multiple miners with their corresponding strategies.
 However a new or revised strategy that is overly similar to an existing one will be rejected.

-A new miner has an immunity period of 3 days.
-Validators start setting weights after 2 days.
+A newly registered miner has an immunity period of 3 days.

 #### Testnet